bendangnuksung/drawline/readme.md

 ## Drawline

+If you are tired to always search how to overlay box/polygons into the images and have to trial-and-error to get the right Font size, thickness or lines and what not.
+Then this is for people like us.

-Overlaying polygon contours and rectangle on images with minimum effort.
+Drawline overlays polygon contours and rectangle on images with minimum effort.
 It auto handles color picking for labels, font size, line thickness.
 (User has option to override it too)

 ### install